icpc/ccs-specs/Contest_API.md

 ### Referential integrity

-Some attributes in elements are references to IDs of other elements.
+Some properties in an object are references to IDs of other objects.
-When such an attribute has a non-`null` value, then the referenced element must exist.
+When such an property has a non-`null` value, then the referenced object must exist.
 That is, the full set of data exposed by the API must at all times be referentially intact.
 This implies for example that before creating a [team](#teams) with an `organization_id`, the [organization](#organizations) must already exist.
 In